Important information - the value of investments and the income from them can go down as well as up, so you may get back less than you invest.

 Expectations for interest rates rose significantly this week.
 Prior to the conflict, the UK bond market was pricing in a near-certain cut to the Bank of England rate in March - taking the rate from 3.75% to 3.5% - and then at least another quarter-point cut before the end of 2026.

-Now markets expect a cut in June, with a further cut during the year now in the balance.
+By the end of last week markets were expecting a cut in June, with a further cut during the year now in the balance.
 Potential disruption to global energy and supply chains is seen as an inflationary risk, making it harder for the Bank to cut rates.

 Movements in Bank Rate expectations tend to affect pricing of new rates on mortgage and savings accounts.
 Mortgage rates have fallen from a peak in 2023.
 As of 3 March 2026, the best rate on a five-year fixed rate mortgage was 3.75%.
 However, early reports from the mortgage market from Moneyfacts suggested new deals with lower rates had been shelved following the military action.